h3a-moe/vhemt-zh-cn/README.md

 The current Chinese localization provider left a lot of content untouched, and we are intended to pick it up.

+***The prospect of VHEMT sounds too promising to believe, but I still want to introduce this, as a possible solution.***

 If you are willing to help, please contact us.